HumanitechVIP/CPDocs/stuff/Web Parser/index.md

 nav_order: 2
 has_children: false
 ---
-# Web Parser Guide - HumaniTech VIP Crop Pricing App Fall 2020 - Emma Barron, Rachna Sahasrabudhe
+# Web Parser Guide
+By Emma Barron, Rachna Sahasrabudhe

 ## Objective
 Our goal was to create a parser to get data from Kenya's government website http://www.nafis.go.ke/category/market-info/ to our API.
 This involved 3 main steps: automating the downloads of the excel files, converting those to csvs, converting the csvs to json objects, and pushing those to the api.
 Here's a brief rundown of the python files and methods included.